cinaral/matlab_cpp_work_demo/README.md

 You will need a C++ compiler to compile ```.cpp``` files.
 You can use [VS Code with gcc](https://code.visualstudio.com/docs/languages/cpp) for this task.

 You could also use [VS Code with CMake Tools](https://code.visualstudio.com/docs/cpp/cmake-linux) if you have Bash.
 [MSYS2](https://www.msys2.org/) is a good way to get Bash VS Code on Windows.
-[CMake](https://cmake.org/) is an automated cross-platform building system.
+[CMake](https://cmake.org/) is an automated cross-platform build system generator.

 ## **Extensions**